edwinjosephshiju/CODE-A-POOKALAM-2025-COMPETITION/README.md

 ---

 ## 🎊 Happy Onam! 🎊
-*Submitted for Code-a-Pookalam 2025 by TinkerHub RIT*
+*Submitted for Code-a-Pookalam 2025 by Edwin Joseph*